-I am an only child who was raised by a single parent.
+I am an only child who was raised by a single mother.
 My parents got divorced when I was young and I have lived my entire life with my mom.
 Given the hell I put her through growing up and how she still succeeded in parenting me, I am convinced that single moms are the most incredible people on the planet, somehow capable of playing the gentle motherly role while possessing the ability to act as a stern fatherly figure when the situation calls for it.
 The way she handled all that life threw at her with her head held high was inspiring; always putting on a strong face even in the toughest circumstances.
 I may call her “mom,” but she is much more than just that.

-And then there was one day when that reliable rosy attitude was overtaken by the bumps and bruises of being a single mom.
+And then there was one day when that reliable rosy attitude was overtaken by the bumps and bruises of being a single parent.
 That one day when the struggles of everyday life were just too much, the burden too heavy, to not give in to a moment of weakness.
 That bad day at work, that day the bills came in.
 Whatever it was that got to my mom that day, it will forever be etched in my memory as the first day I saw her cry.
 Seeing that the strongest person I knew was capable of being brought to tears, that she was capable of being broken down, if only for a moment, was disheartening.

 This is the same feeling I got when I watched Tim Duncan’s press conference following Game 7 of the 2013 NBA Finals.
 Duncan is the rock of the San Antonio Spurs organization, the person that can be relied on for a soothing directive in the worst possible times, the leader that always kept his composure.
 Duncan is the definition of a statuesque persona, someone who virtually never displays his emotions, always keeping his most exuberant and his most morbid thoughts and feelings hidden beneath the surface of his stoic face.